SprocketBot/sprocket-infra/APPLICATION_DEPLOYMENT_GUIDE.md

 # SprocketBot Application Deployment Guide

+Important: The infrastructure now uses a managed DigitalOcean PostgreSQL cluster.
+Any sections in this document that deploy a PostgreSQL container inside the swarm are deprecated.
+Prefer the flow in `DEPLOYMENT_OVERVIEW.md`, which configures managed Postgres and wires the apps to it.

 This guide covers deploying the actual SprocketBot applications to your DigitalOcean infrastructure.
 This assumes you have already completed the [infrastructure deployment](DEPLOYMENT_GUIDE.md).

 ## 📋 Prerequisites